xuchen66/sphinx-emdocs/source/fasttomo.rst

       X, Y potions.
 We try to eliminate tracking and auto-focusing shots as much as possible.

       We present a SerialEM script using this Hybrid method for all three tilting schemes: uni-directional, bi-directional and dose-symmetirc.
-We slightly modify the oringal Hagen scheme to dose-symmetric with options to 1) switch to bi-directional beyond certain defined angle and 2) change exposure time at high angle ranges after switching to bi-directional.
+We slightly modify the original Hagen scheme of dose-symmetric with added options to 1) switch to bi-directional beyond certain defined angle and 2) change exposure time at high angle ranges after switching to bi-directional.

 .. _background: